sokinpui/3100_Project/doc/README.md

 ## User Guides

 *   **[User Manual](./user_manual.md)**
     *   Provides instructions for end-users on how to install, set up, and use the SETA application, covering all major features.
-Includes licence key information.
+Includes licence key information and custom report usage.

 ---